AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Computer_Systems/Database Systems/UCB_CS186/Lecture_Notes/2_DBMS_Architecture/Disk_Space_Management.md

 >
 > The footer starts from the bottom of the page rather than the top so that the slot directory has room to grow when records are inserted.

+> [!summary]
+> The maximum number of records that can be stored in a page is equal to the page size divided by the minimum record size, rounded down to the nearest integer.
+>
+> For slotted page, it would be the floor of (page size - 8 bytes) / (min record size + 8 bytes) due to the additional metadata needed.
+>
+> - Here the **min record size** is the minimum size of a record where all the variable length field is assumed to be null(0 bytes).
+> - **page size** need to minus 8 since we have to store the free record pointer(4 bytes) and slot directory size(4-byte-int).

 > [!quiz] True or False
 > Assuming integers take 4 bytes and pointers take 4 bytes, a slot directory that is 512 bytes can address 64 records in a page.
 >